fansalon/TEspeX/README.md

 # TEspeX in wrapper mode

 The TEspeX pipeline has been developed by Federico Ansaloni, PhD student in the Computational Genomics lab (SISSA/ISAS - Trieste - Italy) of pof.
+Remo Sanges.\
-Remo Sanges.
-To report bugs or suggestion please feel free to write an email to federico.ansaloni@gmail.com
+To report bugs or suggestions please feel free to write an email to federico.ansaloni@gmail.com